 In slow motion, she swung the ball behind her, and she lost her grip.

-The ball landed with a heavy crash, rolled backward, and lodged between the wall and the stationery row of molded, plastic seats.
+The ball landed with a heavy crash, rolled backward, and lodged between the wall and the stationary row of molded, plastic seats.

 Turning, she widened her eyes, and her gaping mouth formed a perfect circle.